nalDaniels/Deployment5/Documentation.md

 It is important to be aware that creating a VPC creates a default route table.
 To configure the default route table, you have to use that particular resource instead of the route table resource.
 This avoids creating an additional resource instead of just editing what has already been created.

 ### Issues:
 When I set up my security group for the Jenkins server to be open on port 8080, I was unable to connect to my instance.
 The IP address on port 8080 led to Jenkins, but the actual instance was unaccessible.
 I resolved this by opening up port 22.
 I assume this worked because EC2 connect creates an ssh connection to access the IP address' terminal.

+### Optimization:
+To improve this deployment, I would place the Jenkins server in a private subnet.
+This would add additional levels of security for the application code and files Jenkins clones from our repository.
+Therefore, the Jenkins server can only be accessed via EC2 connect points or bastion hosts rather than the internet.

+Since the application appears to be an internal company facing application instead of customer facing, so I would advise placing the application in a private subnet.
+Furthermore, the application holds sensitive information about customers and accounts, so using a private subnet would make the application more secure and protect it from hacking by only enabling authorized users access to the app.

+The public subnets are still necessary as they will have the NAT gateway, which allows the applications in the private subnet to route traffic outside of the VPC.

 ## 2. Use The Jenkins User
 ### Purpose: